fmnoise/zakon/README.md

 (cant! :restrictive-policy :user any any)
 (can! :permissive-policy :user any any)

-;; when checking rule, policy is passed as options similarly to context (can? :user :say :hello {:policy :restrictive-policy}) => false (can? :user :say :hello {:policy :permissive-policy}) => true
+;; when checking rule, policy is passed as key :policy in optional 4th argument (can? :user :say :hello {:policy :restrictive-policy}) => false (can? :user :say :hello {:policy :permissive-policy}) => true
 ```